huggingface/transformers/examples/pytorch/README.md

 ```

 As an example, here is how you would fine-tune the BERT large model (with whole word masking) on the text
-classification MNLI task using the `run_glue` script, with 8 TPUs:
+classification MNLI task using the `run_glue` script, with 8 TPUs (from this folder):

 ```bash
 python xla_spawn.py --num_cores 8 \